Theys96/signage-cron/README.md

 A minimal digital signage script that cycles through a user-defined URL schedule in full-screen Chromium kiosk mode.

+This implementation uses cron to check every minute whether the correct URL is being displayed.
+If not, Chromium is killed (if necessary) and (re)started based on the scheduled defined in a file.
+This results in a relatively robust signage program that will work indefinitely.

+Depends on:
+- `bash`
+- `chromium-browser`
+- `cron` (`crontab`)
+- `procps` (`pgrep`, `pkill`)

 ## How to use

 The schedule is defined in `signage_cron_schedule.txt`, e.g.: